rhamenator/ai-scraping-defense/docs/getting_started.md

 ### **4. Generate Local Secrets**

 The application requires several secrets to run (e.g., database passwords).
 A script is provided to generate these securely.
 It creates `kubernetes/secrets.yaml` and prints the credentials to your console.
 By default it **does not** modify your `.env` file.
+If you used the interactive setup script, this step is performed automatically.

 * **On Linux or macOS:**